OVOSHatchery/ovos-qubes/README.md

 systemctl start bus.socket
 ```

-### Create ovos-backend system services
+### Expose ovos-backend to other qubes

+expose port 6712 from `ovos-backend` to `ovos-XXX` qube

+- open a terminal in `dom0`
+- `sudo nano /etc/qubes-rpc/policy/qubes.ConnectTCP`
+- add a new line with `ovos-XXX @default allow, target=ovos-backend` for every ovos qube
+- a reboot will needed for change to take effect

-open a terminal in `ovos-XXX` and create the system services to connect to ovos-backend on launch
+open a terminal in `ovos-XXX` and create the system services to open a socket and connect to ovos-backend on launch

 - create backend.socket `sudo nano /rw/config/backend.socket`

 ```
 [Unit]
 Description=ovos-backend-service